Indigenous Faculty

 Dr Johanna Sam

-Assistant Professor, Human Development, Learning, and Culture & NITEP
+Associate Professor, Human Development, Learning, and Culture & NITEP

-Dr Johanna Sam, Tŝilhqot’in, offers expertise in adolescent development, technology, and Indigenous ways of knowing and teaches across two programs: Human Development, Learning, and Culture and Native Indigenous Teacher Education Program (NITEP).
+Dr Johanna Sam, Tŝilhqot’in, offers expertise in adolescent development, technology, and Indigenous ways of knowing and teaches across two programs: Human Development, Learning, and Culture and Indigenous Teacher Education Program (NITEP).
 As a culturally responsive educator, she contributes in diverse areas that include: Indigenous teacher education, social justice, curriculum and pedagogy, and enhancing undergraduate students’ learning experience.

 More on Dr Sam